xiran-yin/CSC207_project/README.md

 - Commit your changes and create a pull request.

-## Principles of Universal Design
-Principle 1: Equitable Use
-Principle 2: Flexibility in Use
-Principle 3: Simple and Intuitive Use
-Principle 4: Perceptible Information
-Principle 5: Tolerance for Error
-Principle 6: Low Physical Effort
-Principle 7: Size and Space for Approach and Use

-## Principle 1: Equitable Use

-This application embodies the principle of **Equitable Use** by ensuring it is free for all users, regardless of their financial situation.
-Users can interact with the app in multiple ways, including:

-1. **Keyword Search**: Ideal for users who have specific ingredients in mind or dietary needs.
-2. **Filter by Diet or Cuisine**: Supports users with particular preferences or restrictions.
-3. **Random Recipe Generator**: Allows users seeking inspiration or variety to find recipes easily.

 These features cater to a diverse range of user needs, providing an inclusive experience that avoids discrimination or exclusion.

-### Technical Implementation

-To run the application:
-1. Clone the repository from GitHub.
-2. Open the project in an IDE (e.g., IntelliJ IDEA, Eclipse).
-3. Navigate to `main.java` and click **Run**.
-4. Access the graphical interface to explore recipes through various filters or options.

-This simple setup ensures that users of varying technical skills can use the app effectively, promoting equitable access to its features.

-### Future Improvements
-To further enhance equitable use, future updates could include:
-- **Accessibility Features**: Adding text-to-speech support for visually impaired users.
-- **Multi-language Support**: Expanding the app's language options to reach a global audience.
-- **Offline Mode**: Allowing users in areas with limited internet connectivity to access saved recipes.